kadamczak/CustomUnitConverter/README.md

 # CustomUnitConverter

-A JSP webpage allowing user to do simple CRUD on a DerbyDB database and perform requested calculations.
+A JSP webpage that allows user to do simple CRUD on a DerbyDB database and perform calculations.

 The back-end program can convert a value from one unit to another if any path between those two units is found - the conversion doesn't need to defined directly but can be a string of many different conversions, ultimately leading from unit A to unit B.